 - Calculate the absolute difference between the weight of each stock in the index and the weight of that stock in the fund

 - Divide the total difference by 2

-A fund which is exactly the same as its benchmark will have an active share of 0% while a fund which holds nothing from its benchmark will have an active share of 100% (and probably needs a different benchmark).
+A fund that is exactly the same as its benchmark will have an active share of 0%, while a fund that holds nothing from its benchmark will have an active share of 100% (and probably needs a different benchmark).

 A minimum active share should be mandated by regulation

-I think two measures which should be regulated are active share and turnover ratio, although only active share is relevant to the current discussion.
+I think two measures that should be regulated are active share and turnover ratio, although only active share is relevant to the current discussion.

 A minimum active share of 50% is not aggressive and does not push managers to be “radically different” from their benchmarks.
 However, it would ensure that a fund is more different from its benchmark than similar, and a minimum level would at least stop active funds from being nothing more than expensive index trackers.

 Active funds must be truly active, or to put it another (better) way:

 “Active management is not about activity, but about ignoring benchmarks” – Aberdeen Asset Management